 If you have a passion for food, the Culinary Arts program is both exciting and challenging.
-Classes are taught in a state-of-the-art kitchen, facilities.
+Classes are taught in a state-of-the-art kitchen and facilities.

 Degree and Certificate